louis030195/animal_detector/README.md

 # WORK IN PROGRESS

+The aim of this project is to make the amazing tools of deep learning more accessible to non technical people.

 The goal is to make a generic API which take a path, read and process videos and give as output for each video:
  - For each animal species:
     - Number of frames this species has been detected